nathanchance/android-kernel-clang/README.md

 ## How to get binutils

 binutils are used for assembling (and usually linking) the Linux kernel right now.
 When using AOSP Clang, you should use [AOSP's GCC](https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/) to avoid weird incompatibility issues.
-If you want source-built binutils, there is a `build-binutils.py` script available in [`tc-build`]()
+If you want source-built binutils, there is a `build-binutils.py` script available in [`tc-build`](https://github.com/ClangBuiltLinux/tc-build).

 ## Getting help